jperrello/Zeroconf-AI/README.md

 - OpenRouter: priority 50 (use if Ollama is down)
 - Fallback server: priority 999 (only if you're truly desperate)

-Priorities are auto-negotiated.
  If you try to start two services with the same priority, the second one automatically increments until it finds an available slot.
-No conflicts, no drama.
+No conflicts, no angry servers fighting over a port number.

 ### Client Usage